Heatherslaw Light Railway

 History, tourist information, and nearby accommodation

 Unlike some narrow gauge railways that once served industrial needs, Heatherslaw was intentionally built to encourage visitors to enjoy the Ford and Etal Estate.
-The Heatherslaw station was built from the ruins of a former sawmill which had been damaged in a fire.
+The Heatherslaw station was built from the ruins of a former sawmill that had been damaged in a fire.

 The line opened in 1989 with a run of 1.25 miles directly through the Letham Haugh to Etal village.
 The route was later altered to take the more scenic route along the river, making for a journey of about 2.25 miles.
 The trip takes approximately 50 minutes round-trip, though you can opt to stay at Etal village as long as you wish and take a later train back to the station.